AsusROG15/WithMyStar/docs/debug.md

 ### Complete System Reset

-When all else fails, use this nuclear option:
+When all else fails, use this nuclear option. **Warning: This will delete all WithMyStar data and configurations on your device.**

 1. **Backup Current State** (if possible):
    - Copy current.json to safe location